rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## target

 The value of this prop will be passed to the `target` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-target).

+## templates

+Dictionary of registered templates in the form.
+See [Custom Templates](../advanced-customization/custom-templates.md) for more information.

 ## transformErrors